-While the NEC permits the use of a Cl 1 Division 1 approved thermal mass flow meter in a Class 1 Div 2 location, the installation expense of the flowmeter is significantly higher and often overlooked when selecting the appropriate device for the location.
+While the NEC permits the use of a Cl 1 Division 1 approved thermal mass flow meter in Class 1 Div 2 location, the flowmeter’s installation expense is significantly higher and often overlooked when selecting the appropriate device for the location.

 Class 1 Div 2 and 1 Refresher

 The Sage Prime® is rated for use in Class 1 Division 2 areas.
 For a quick refresher on hazardous areas,